gymrek-lab/gymreklab.github.io/_posts/2023-09-09-Margoliash-et-al-paper.md

 in the White British population were performed genome-wide, while STR association tests in the other populations were performed in fine-mapping regions identified by the White British association tests.

-URLs are of the form:
+The URL for each population, phenotype pair is of the form:

 https://margoliash-et-al-2023.s3.amazonaws.com/associations/{population}\_{phenotype}\_str\_gwas\_results.tab.gz